nutanix-japan/nai-llm/docs/airgap_nai/infra_nkp_airgap.md

     If you haven't already deployed the air gapped container registry, please follow the steps in [Harbor Container Registry](../infra/harbor.md) section to deploy a Harbor container registry on the jumphost VM.

+!!! tip "NKP v2.16 has optional inbuilt CNCF OCI registry for deployment ease"

+    NKP ``v2.16`` has an optional inbuilt CNCF OCI Registry for deployment ease.

+    While deploying NKP use the following switch to specify where the container image bundles are.

+    ```bash
+    nkp create cluster nutanix -c ${NKP_CLUSTER_NAME} \
+    --bundle=/path_to_extracted_airgap_bundle/nkp-v2.16.0/container-images/*.tar \ # Specify path
+    # other options
+    ```

+    Note that the registry deployment will take ``30 minutes``, with the cluster deployed in about ``60 minutes``.
+This registry is only to be used for NKP cluster deployment.
+Any on-going use of registry should be considered only after assesing requirements, design and scalability.

 1. Open ``$HOME/airgap-nkp/.env`` file in VSC and add (append) the following environment variables to your ``.env`` file and save it